rohitsunilsharma2000/OPDCareMicroServices/README-V2.1.md

  */
 public class JwtUtilTest {

     private final JwtUtil jwtUtil = new JwtUtil();

     /**
      * Verifies the generation and validation of a JWT token.
      * Ensures that a valid token is generated, validated, and the username can be extracted.
      */
     @Test
-  public void testGenerateAndValidateToken() {
+    public void testGenerateAndValidateToken () {
         String email = "test@example.com";

-    // Generate a JWT token using the email as the subject String token = jwtUtil.generateToken(email, Map.of());
+        // Generate a JWT token using the email as the subject String token = jwtUtil.generateToken(email , Map.of());

         // Ensure that the token is not null assertNotNull(token);

-    // Validate the token and check if the email matches the one stored in the token assertTrue(jwtUtil.validateToken(token, email));
+        // Validate the token and check if the email matches the one stored in the token assertTrue(jwtUtil.validateToken(token , email));

-    // Extract the username from the token and verify that it matches the original email assertEquals(email, jwtUtil.extractUsername(token));
+        // Extract the username from the token and verify that it matches the original email assertEquals(email , jwtUtil.extractUsername(token));
     }
 }
 ```